 |Page tools: Print Page Print All RSS Search this Product|

-4 A number of characteristics collected about travellers are also available in this publication.
-For more information and a complete list of variables available see Explanatory Notes paragraphs 36 and 38.
+4 A number of characteristics collected about travellers are also available in this release.
+For more information and a complete list of variables available see Explanatory Note 38.

 SOURCE OF THE STATISTICS

 5 Administrative information on persons arriving in, or departing from, Australia is collected via various processing systems, passport documents, visa information, and incoming passenger cards (see Passenger Card Appendix).
 Aside from persons travelling as Australian or New Zealand citizens, persons travelling to Australia are required to provide information in visa applications.
 These administrative data are collected by the Australian Government Department of Home Affairs (Home Affairs) under the authority of the Migration Regulations 1994 made under the Migration Act 1958.